 Capital Taxation and Asset Price Volatility (replaces “Capital Gains Taxation, Learning and Bubbles”)

-[New Draft here] Reject and Resubmit at the American Economic Review
+[Draft here] Reject and Resubmit at the American Economic Review.
+New draft coming soon!

 Abstract.
 Recent decades have seen higher wealth volatility due to asset price fluctuations.
 This paper argues that declining capital taxes are a key factor.
 In a model where investors learn about prices, lower taxes amplify the pass-through from expectations to prices, fueling a price-expectations spiral that generates volatility.
 Survey evidence supports this increased pass-through when taxes were cut.
 The estimated model replicates many U.S. stock market moments and suggests tax cuts increased volatility by 35%, while reducing market efficiency.
 Capital gains tax cuts had twice the impact on volatility compared to dividend tax cuts, emerging as particularly relevant for financial instability.